aviumlabs/phoenix-compose/README.md

-# A Phoenix Framework Docker Compose Repo
+# A Phoenix Framework Rapid Development Environment

+This project is designed to be a rapid development environment based on the amazing work of the [Phoenix Framework](https://www.phoenixframework.org) project.

 ---

-This is a template repo and it can be utilized using the following pattern.
+The repository is setup as a GitHub template repository, designed to be cloned into a new project to begin immediate development.

+The stack is as follows:
+* Alpine Linux 3.x
+* Erlang 27.x
+* Elixir 1.x
+* Phoenix Framework 1.x
+* PostgreSQL 16.x, 17.x (coming soon)

 ## Creating a Repository From this Template